spf13/spf13-vim/README.md

 ### Automated

 You can install Emacs via the command line with either `curl` or `wget`.
+Naturally `git` is also required.

 If you're using `curl` type the following command: